nbravo/evaluate/README.md

 Web-based Decoding
 ------------
-In addition to the command-line utilities provided above, there is also a web-based decoder.
+In addition to the command-line decoding utilities provided above, there is also a web-based decoder.
 The web-based decoder integrates with the Gstreamer plugin for Kaldi.

 For detailed information on getting that set up, see https://github.com/alumae/kaldi-gstreamer-server